-In this case, intended parents need to award agreed amount of money to the surrogate.
+In this case, intended parents need to award the agreed amount of money to the surrogate.

-Whereas, altruist surrogacy, surrogate has a relationship with the intended parents and no monetary involvement allowed.
+Whereas, altruist surrogacy, the surrogate has a relationship with the intended parents, and no monetary involvement allowed.

-Reproductive tourism started to improve the accessibility of the reproductive technologies.
+Reproductive tourism started to improve the accessibility of reproductive technologies.

-The vulnerability is significant among women having the low socioeconomic background.
-The scope of exploitation become more because middle-income couple tried to negotiate an unfair agreement and utilize them as a surrogate by offering a low price.
+The vulnerability is significant among women having a low socioeconomic background.
+The scope of exploitation become more because middle-income couples tried to negotiate an unfair agreement and utilize them as a surrogate by offering a low price.